Key Learning Points

 Earth is the fruits of our success, the late summer, afternoon, steady growth, the family, the home, the ongoing income and wealth-building.
-Stabilising, neutralising.
+Stabilising, centripetal, neutralising.

 (Read more about the EARTH element here.)

 Metal is the refining process, the gradual letting-go, autumn, evening, possibly advising others who are younger, providing a restraining hand, eventually handing over what we made to the next turn of the cycle.
-Contracting, inward moving.
+Contracting, downward moving.

 Each element or phase should naturally lead on to the next in this ‘sheng’ cycle.